gshipley/enterprise_training/AdminTraining.md

 	# scp /etc/openshift/rsync_id_rsa.pub root@node.example.com:/root/.ssh

-Once you enter that command, you will be prompted to authenticate to the node system.
+Once you enter that command, you will be prompted to authenticate to the node host.

 At this point, we need to login to our node host to add the newly copied key to our authorized_keys.
 SSH into your node host and run the following: